brianjtarte/data-structures-and-algorithms/python/code_challenges/stack_queue_brackets/README.md

 ## Notes:
 - We have the half of the tests passing, however, we have work to do with the code to get the remaining tests passing.
+- 7/2: Have all tests passing, we needed to incorporate a dictionary